 If you do not know the value of your belongings, consider taking inventory of your home, recording each item you own room-by-room.
 Be sure to include your apparel, shoes, and accessories, as well as your home décor.
 Keep in mind that certain items may be excluded from personal property coverage or may otherwise be subject to additional limitations.
 Always talk to your agent if you do business from your home or if you own high-value belongings, such as fine jewelry, firearms, or fine art.

 You should also review your personal belongings coverage to determine whether your items are insured for their actual cash value or the replacement value.
-Replacement value coverage reimburses you for the cost of replacing your damaged or stolen items with new one of comparative value.
+Replacement value coverage reimburses you for the cost of replacing your damaged or stolen items with a new one of comparative value.
 Actual cash value coverage, on the other hand, only compensates you for the depreciated value of your belongings – not enough to cover the cost of replacement.